Ratanji Dadabhoy Tata

 Ratanji Dadabhoy Tata (1856–1926) was an Indian businessman who played a pivotal role in the growth of the Tata Group in India.
-He was the first cousin of Jamsetji Tata, a pioneering industrialist and the founder of Tata Sons.
-He was one of the partners in Tata Sons founded by Jamsetji Tata.
-Ratanji is the father of J. R. D. Tata.
+He was the first-cousin of Jamsetji Tata and one of the partners in "Tata Sons" founded by Jamsetji Tata.
+Ratanji was the father of renowned J. R. D. Tata.

 Personal life

+Ratanji was born in Navsari in the Bombay Presidency in 1856 to Dadabhoy Kawasji Tata & Bhikhibai Tata.
+Dadabhoy was the son of Kawasji Maneckji Tata and grandson of Maneckji Tata.
+They were all members of the extended Tata family.
+Dadabhoy's sister, Jeevanbai, was married to Nusserwanji Ratan Tata (a distant relative).
+Their son was Jamshedji Tata.

-Ratanji was born in Navsari in Gujarat in 1856.
-He studied at The Cathedral & John Connon School and Elphinstone College in Bombay.
+Ratanji studied at The Cathedral & John Connon School and Elphinstone College in Bombay.
 After graduating, he took up a course in agriculture in Madras.
-He then joined his family trade in the Far East.
+He then joined his family trade in the East Asia.

-Ratanji was married to a Parsee girl at a tender age.
+Ratanji was married to a Parsee woman at a young age.
 However, she died childless not long after the marriage.
-Ratanji was in his forties when he remarried a French woman, Suzanne Brière, in 1902.
-This was considered revolutionary in his times and was not welcomed by some in the Parsi community.
-They had five children Rodabeh, Jehangir, Jimmy, Sylla and Dorab.
+Ratanji was in his forties when he married a French woman, Suzanne Brière, in 1902.
+This was considered revolutionary in his times and was not welcomed by many in the Parsi community.
+They had five children: Rodabeh, Jehangir, Jimmy, Sylla and Dorab.